-Choose one of: ?
-Beneficiary (compulsory) ?
-Associated partner linked to a beneficiary (if applicable) ?
-Associated partner for outgoing phase (co ompulsory for GF only) ?
-Associated partner for secondment (optio nal) ?
-Associated partner for non-academic plac cement (optional) [Full name + Legal Entity Short Name + Country] General description Role and profile of supervisor Key research facilities, Infrastructure Demonstrate that the beneficiary has sufficient , 0 0 and Equipment INSTRUCTIONS, suitable environment for training and transfer of knowledge to the recruited experienced researcher.
+Choose one of: ☐ Beneficiary (compulsory) \square Associated partner linked to a beneficiary (if applicable) \Box Associated partner for outgoing phase (mandatory for GF only) ☐ Associated partner for secondment (if applicable) ☐ Associated partner for non-academic placement (if applicable) [Full name + Legal Entity Short Name + Country] General description

+Role and profile of supervisor Key research facilities, Infrastructure Demonstrate that the beneficiary has sufficient and Equipment facilities and infrastructure to host and/or offer a suitable environment for training and transfer of knowledge to the recruited experienced researcher.
 If applicable, indicate the name of the associated partner linked to a beneficiary and describe the nature of the link in the corresponding table.
-D .
-1 T. I Previous and current involvement in EU- Indicate up to 5 relevant EU, national or funded research and training international research and training actions/projects programmes/actions/projects in which the institution/department has previously participated and/or is currently participating.
+Previous and current involvement in EU- Indicate up to 5 relevant EU, national or funded research and training international research and training actions/projects programmes/actions/projects in which the institution/department has previously participated and/or is currently participating.